-Alicia is a second generation glass artists.
+Alicia is a second-generation glass artist.
 Her classical training in architecture integrates her art with the decorative design of the living space.
-The years of drafting emerge in art forms of geometrical shapes, texture of materials and pure lines.
+The years of drafting emerge in art forms of geometrical shapes, the texture of materials and pure lines.
 She then sets these into decorative art for walls and murals, sculpture and home décor pieces as well as a complete line of Judaic Art.
 For commissioned work, the trick lies in knowing how to handle small and large scale formats.

-Alicia’s artwork has been exhibited in: Venezuela, Japan, United Kingdom, Denmark, Canada, France, Germany, Switzerland and The United States.
-Plus, it appears to this day in The White House, Denmark’s Permanent Collection Glass Museum, Juan Pablo II Cathedral, etc.
+Alicia’s artwork has been exhibited in Venezuela, Japan, United Kingdom, Denmark, Canada, France, Germany, Switzerland, and The United States.
+Her work also presently appears in The White House, Denmark’s Permanent Collection Glass Museum, Juan Pablo II Cathedral, etc.